 A firm favourite among visitors and locals alike, South Africa’s famed Garden Route offers a generous dose of the great outdoors, where nature and adventure combine in one perfect playground.
 Country roads perfectly frame both the rolling farmlands and endless flora and fauna, and the landscape dramatically changes – from Tsitsikamma forest to mountain ranges – as the kilometres pass.
-This is an ideal and action-packed way to get from Cape Town to Port Elizabeth, Jeffreys Bay or even Addo Elephant National Park.
+This is an ideal and action-packed way to get from Cape Town to Port Elizabeth or Jeffreys Bay.

 You'll cover some ground on this adventure and add in equal parts of untamed wilderness, animal encounters and hair-raising adventures to keep you on your toes.
 There’s optional bungy jumping and ziplining for the thrill-seekers and canoeing in Wilderness National Park or a quick swim in the warm waters of the Indian Ocean for nature-based adventurers.

 Add in hiking in Tsitsikamma National Park, and prime game viewing at Addo Elephant National Park, which is home to the densest population of wild elephants on the planet, and you’ve got yourself a one-way trip to remember.
 Plus, if the mood takes you, you can learn to surf on some of the top-rated waves on the planet or put your goofy foot forward with a spot of sandboarding in Jeffreys Bay.